February 2013 North American blizzard

-The February 2013 North American blizzard, also known as Winter Storm Nemo and the Blizzard of 2013, was a powerful blizzard that developed from the combination of two areas of low pressure, primarily affecting the Northeastern United States and parts of Canada, causing heavy snowfall and hurricane-force winds.
-The storm crossed the Atlantic Ocean, affecting Ireland and the United Kingdom.
+From February 8–10, 2013, a severe and powerful blizzard, unofficially referred to as Winter Storm Nemo by The Weather Channel and other media, or more commonly the Blizzard of 2013, primarily affecting the Northeastern United States and parts of Canada, causing heavy snowfall up to 1–2 ft and hurricane-force winds.
+The blizzard developed from the combination of two areas of low pressure, before rapidly strengthening once it neared New England as a nor'easter.
+The storm crossed the Atlantic Ocean, affecting Ireland and the United Kingdom before dissipating.
 The nor'easter's effects in the United States received a Category 3 rank on the Northeast Snowfall Impact Scale, classifying it as a "Major" Winter Storm.

 The first low-pressure system, originating from the Northern Plains of the United States, produced moderate amounts of snow across the Great Lakes region of the U.S. and Canada.
 The second low, originating across the state of Texas, produced heavy rains and flooding across much of the Southeast and Mid-Atlantic parts of the U.S. As the two systems merged off the Northeast coast on February 8, 2013, they produced heavy snowfall over a large region from North Jersey and inland from New York City through eastern New England up to coastal Maine and inland to Ontario.

 Total snowfall in Boston, Massachusetts, reached 24.9 in, the fifth-highest total ever recorded in the city.
 New York City officially recorded 11.4 in of snow at Central Park, and Portland, Maine, set a record of 31.9 in.
 Hamden, Connecticut recorded the highest snowfall of the storm at 40 in, the second highest total in Connecticut was recorded in Milford at 38 in.
 Many surrounding cities picked up at least 1 ft.
 In addition to the significant snowfall totals, hurricane-force wind gusts were recorded, reaching 102 mph in Nova Scotia, 89 mph at Mount Desert Rock, Maine, and 84 mph off the coast of Cuttyhunk, Massachusetts.
 Boston experienced a storm surge of 4.2 ft, its fourth-highest.
 The storm affected Atlantic Canada after hitting the Northeastern United States.

 Watches and warnings were issued in preparation for the storm, and state governors declared states of emergency in all states in New England and in New York.
 Flights at many major airports across the region were canceled, and travel bans were put into place on February 8 in several states.
 Hundreds ended up stranded on Long Island late on February 8 as a result of the rapidly accumulating snowfall.
 A combination of strong winds and heavy, wet snow left 700,000 customers without electricity at the height of the storm.
 At least eighteen deaths were attributed to the storm.